D2 Uptown Rezoning and Innovation Overlay District

 - The Innovation Overlay District will contribute to economic growth by helping generate revenue.

-The proposed rezoning of the D2 Uptown district will be considered in the near future by the City’s Planning Commission and City Council during the consideration and adoption of the newly re-written zoning ordinance.
-If the proposed new zoning is approved by City Council, the City’s Planning and Economic Development departments will jointly be coordinating the development of an Innovation District area master plan including a potential new Placemaking strategy.
-That process is proposed to commence during the late Spring or Summer of 2021.
+The rezoning of the D2 Uptown district was adopted by City Council during the adoption of the newly re-written Zoning Ordinance in the fall of 2020 to be effective February 1, 2021.
+The City’s Planning and Economic Development departments will jointly be coordinating the development of an Innovation District area master plan including a potential new placemaking strategy.
+That process is proposed to commence during 2021.
 Information regarding those efforts will be available on this page.
 For additional information or questions, contact Julie Chop at email@example.com or Meg Pittenger at firstname.lastname@example.org or by phone at 757-393-8836.

 More Information about Innovation Districts